 The meter monitors several data points with respect to each point's alarm limit(s).
-Non-boolean data points can have low and high alarm limits.
+Nonboolean data points can have low and high alarm limits.
 Boolean data points only have a single alarm limit (i.e., either TRUE or FALSE).
+There are two statuses associated with alarms: set and cleared.
+An alarm is set when the data point is at or exceeds its alarm limit.
+An alarm is cleared when the data point is within its alarm limit(s).

-The Rosemount 3410 Series Gas Ultrasonic Flow Meter stores an alarm log record whenever any monitored data point's alarm status (cleared or set) changes.
+The Rosemount 3410 Series Ultrasonic Flow Meter stores an alarm log record whenever any monitored data point's alarm status (cleared or set) changes.
 The alarm log record indicates the data point, date and time, alarm status, corresponding alarm limit, and data point value.

 The meter can store up to 3000 alarm records.
 The user can select whether old, unread records can be overwritten by new records when the log becomes full via the data point DoOverwriteUnreadAlarmLog.
-This point can be modified using the MeterLink Tools Edit/Compare Configuration screen.
+This point can be modified using the MeterLinkT Tools $\rightarrow$ Edit/Compare Configuration screen.
 The default is to overwrite old, unread records.